MC Lyte: 1991–1995: Act Like You Know and Ain't No Other

 In May 1991, Lyte performed on "Yo!
-Unplugged Rap", the first MTV Unplugged to feature rap artists, alongside A Tribe Called Quest, De La Soul and LL Cool J. Her performance was praised by Entertainment Weekly's Ken Tucker, who commented, "MC Lyte performed her song 'Cappucino' like a rapping Aretha Franklin: Lyte brought out the soul in her lyrics."
+Unplugged Rap", the first MTV Unplugged episode to feature rap artists, alongside A Tribe Called Quest, De La Soul and LL Cool J. Her performance was praised by Entertainment Weekly's Ken Tucker, who commented, "MC Lyte performed her song 'Cappucino' like a rapping Aretha Franklin: Lyte brought out the soul in her lyrics."
 In September 1991, Lyte released her third album, Act Like You Know, which incorporated a softer R&B/New Jack Swing sound across some of the tracks.

 This release received more mixed reviews than her previous albums and commercially it performed more weakly than its predecessor, Eyes on This.
 From this album came the singles "When in Love" and the socially conscious "Poor Georgie" (Lyte's first entry on the Billboard Hot 100 and her third No. 1 on the Hot Rap Singles) and "Eyes Are the Soul".

 In 1991 she also participated in the socially conscious single "Heal Yourself" by the collective "HEAL Human Education Against Lies", which included Big Daddy Kane, Boogie Down Productions, Run-DMC, Queen Latifah and LL Cool J.

 Between 1991 and 1992, Lyte participated in "The Greatest Rap Show Ever" concert held at Madison Square Garden with Public Enemy, Naughty by Nature, Queen Latifah, Geto Boys and DJ Jazzy Jeff & The Fresh Prince, among others.
 In the fall of 1991, she performed in the hip-hop special Sisters In The Name of Rap alongside Salt-N-Pepa, Yo-Yo, Queen Latifah and Roxanne Shanté, among many others.
 It was recorded at the Ritz in NYC as a pay-per-view TV concert and released on VHS in 1992.

 In October 1992, as part of the Mo Money soundtrack, MC Lyte collaborated with Jimmy Jam and Terry Lewis, known primarily for their work with Janet Jackson, on the single "Ice Cream Dream".
 In 1992 she performed on Kris Kross's Back to School Jam tour, which featured A Tribe Called Quest and Fu-Schnickens.